-Type 02 Entry/Exit Burglary #22
+Type 02 Entry/Exit Burglary #2

-This zone type provides a secondary entry delay whenever the zone is faulted if the panel is armed in the AWAY and HOME modes.
-When the panel is armed in the INSTANT or MAXIMUM modes, no entry delay is provided.
-Entry delay #2 is programmable from 0 - 99 seconds.
+This zone type provides a secondary entry delay whenever the zone is faulted if the panel is armed in the Away and Stay modes.
+When the panel is armed in the Instant or Maximum modes, no entry delay is provided.
+Entry delay #2 is programmable from 0-99 seconds for each partition.